smarticoai/public-api/docs/api/interfaces/TMiniGamePlayBatchResult.md

 > `optional` **jackpot\_amount?**: `number`

-Jackpot amount what user won
+Jackpot amount the user won, populated when the prize type is `'jackpot'`.

 ***